Hatoris/BioPlate/build_docs/basic_usage.rst

 | H   |     |             |                 |       |       |       |       |       |       |       |            |      |
 +-----+-----+-------------+-----------------+-------+-------+-------+-------+-------+-------+-------+------------+------+

-We can also send a representation of plate in excel file.
+We can also send a representation of plate in a spreadsheet.

 >>> my_plate.to_excel(r"C:\Users\Florian\Desktop\my_plate.xlsx")